laispace/laiblog/README.md

 **Please note** - the downloadable zip files we provide on [Ghost.org](http://ghost.org/download), the [GitHub releases page](https://github.com/TryGhost/Ghost/releases), and via npm are pre-built packages designed for getting setup quickly.
 Cloning from the git repository requires you to install several dependencies and build the assets yourself.

+### Compatibility

+Ghost is fully compatible with **Node v0.10.x**, 0.10.36 is the recommended version of Node for running Ghost in production.

+Ghost is also compatible with **Node v0.12** and **io.js-v1.2**.
+Please note that these versions are more likely to run into installation problems, please use the [support forum](https://ghost.org/forum/installation/) for help with install issues.

+Ghost may also be compatible with other io.js versions, providing binaries are available for sqlite3, and for node-sass if you are building Ghost from source rather than using a pre-built zip file.

 ### Install from zip (fastest & best for bloggers)